jblang/retrodist/README.md

   FTP snapshots, utilities, source trees, and assorted curiosities shipped alongside Linux distributions.

-These are genuinely old operating systems.
+These are truly old operating systems.
 Expect rough edges, unfamiliar installers, and the occasional historical bug.
 They are also insecure by modern standards: do not put sensitive information in a guest or expose its services publicly. retrodist uses QEMU's isolated user-mode networking by